 My simple braised version

 I’m not sure what ingredients were used in that particular restaurant dish.
 I tried to imitate it with four key ingredients: chicken wings, white peppercorns, ginger and dark soy sauce.
 It worked wonderfully!

 In order to make it completely fuss-free, I give it a couple of my own twists: using chicken wings instead of cutting a whole chicken into small pieces (too much bother for everyday cooking); braising it instead of steaming (so it can be done in any wok or pot).

 My version of braised chicken wings is one of our family favourites.
 It goes well with many kinds of staple foods, such as rice, noodles, potatoes or pasta, etc. I served it the other day with egg noodles and green beans as shown in the picture above.
 You can also serve these braised chicken wings cold, as finger food for example.

-My friend Heddi (who is writing a great blog on Swiss food) recently expressed to me her love for easy recipes.
+My friend Heddi (blogger of Cuisine Helvetica) recently expressed to me her love for easy recipes.
 But who doesn’t?
 I’ve encountered quite a few people who believed Chinese cuisine was somehow intimidating.
 I have to admit it can be.
 However, there are many ways to make it simple and accessible, without compromising the taste.
 This “fuss-free braised chicken wings” is a good example of the easy recipes I’d like to share with you on my blog.